JorjaFox/website/_posts-old-blog/2011-10-15-csi-12x05-csi-down-promo.md

 Now, before we get shafted like last week, <a href="https://jorjafox.net/2011/george-jorja-and-ted-on-set/">this photo is from that episode</a>.
 So there.
 Now we know.

-And yes, I'm going to go have words with someone, cause I was told she <em>was</em> in "Maid Man."
+And yes, I'm going to go have words with someone, cause I was told she _was_ in "Maid Man."